ARyaskov/metro-ru/README.md

 - add English translation of stations names
 - add an address of each station
 - minify data files
+- some Moscow Salatovaya branch new stations are absent

 # API